 What do these two NIMH-funded studies have in common?
 Reward signals in the striatum teach the striatally-based decision-making system how to choose from available options, including food options.
 Changes in the way these reward signals work (such as the changes discovered by Dr. Frank) could cause the striatum to change how it responds to foods (as shown by the Columbia group), triggering the maladaptive food avoidance behaviors seen in anorexia.

 This neuroscience work lays the foundation for novel approaches to treating anorexia.
 Other NIMH-funded research has shown that striatal reward signals are mediated by the neurotransmitter dopamine.
 Accordingly, Dr. Frank is studying the potential of drugs that alter dopamine signaling as a way to reverse behaviors associated with anorexia nervosa.
 He has already published promising preliminary efficacy data from research investigating a currently available dopamine receptor blocker in individuals with anorexia nervosa.
-Meanwhile, Dr. Steinglass and Jonathan Posner, M.D., also of Columbia University, are studying the time course of striatal dysfunction in anorexia with the goal of developing behavioral treatments that target specific phases of the illness, preventing or reversing maladaptive food choice behaviors.
+Meanwhile, Dr. Steinglass and Jonathan Posner, M.D., formerly of Columbia University and now at Duke University, are studying the time course of striatal dysfunction in anorexia with the goal of developing behavioral treatments that target specific phases of the illness, preventing or reversing maladaptive food choice behaviors.

 The burden of eating disorders is substantial for patients, families, and loved ones.
 At NIMH, we support these and other studies with the aim of reducing this burden and bringing hope to the many who bear it.